Other Examinations Used for Studying in Japan

 The purpose of this test is to measure and certify the overall Japanese language proficiency of non-native speakers of Japanese in terms of how much they know about Japanese characters, vocabulary and grammar, and how well they can use this knowledge in their communication.
 To take the examination, examinees fill in a scantron.
 There are 5 levels from N1 to N5, with N1 being the highest level.
 The N5 and N4 levels test the basic understanding of students who learned Japanese in their Japanese class.
 The highest level, N1, is for students who are able to read newspapers and understand spoken lectures in detail.

-Examination Period and Location
+Examination Period and Locations

 [Examination Period]